kjs452/KennysOpenDSKY/README.md

 ### VERBs, NOUNs, and PROGRAMs
 This section documents the available VERB/NOUN combinations and the PROGRAM's.

+### Status (updated 2/22/2024)
+Not all verb/nouns in the list are implemented yet.
+This is my list of what I wish to implenent eventually.

+[^1]: Not implemented.

 ### Verbs

 | VERB | Description                                        |